focusaurus/clouddial/doc/journal.md

 * OK, code to grab a .tar.gz file from S3 and extract it into / is working
 * Done for now.
 Back later.

+#Sunday, August 21, 2011 5:43 PM MDT
+* Working on gathering the results files
+* Searched for a knife command to download a remote file from a managed node but came up empty.
+Using native scp for now.

+    #This function isn't used any more.
+The Chef recipe handles this
+    #function postScript() {
+    #    knife ssh 'name:rgtest-*' 'sleep 10 && uptime | tee /tmp/uptime.out'  \
+    #      --identity-file  ~/.ssh/knife.pem \
+    #      --attribute cloud.public_hostname \
+    #      --ssh-user ubuntu
+    #}